AUD/USD Price Forecast: Sets for volatility expansion

-The table below shows the percentage change of US Dollar (USD) against listed major currencies today.
-US Dollar was the strongest against the British Pound.
+The table below shows the percentage change of Australian Dollar (AUD) against listed major currencies today.
+Australian Dollar was the strongest against the US Dollar.

 |USD